 - Pre-Hearing Discovery.
 There is no right of pre-hearing discovery, document production, interrogatories, requests for admissions, depositions or the like.

 B. Disciplinary Hearings.
 Disciplinary hearings are sometimes called "Show Cause" hearings.
 Disciplinary hearings do not have to be run like a court trial to satisfy due process considerations.
 As with small claims court hearings, the hearing and disposition of a disciplinary actions should be informal, the object being to address rules violations promptly, fairly, and inexpensively.
-(See similar language for small claims actions: Code Civ.
+(See similar language for small claims actions at Code Civ.
 Proc. §116.510.)

 - Executive Session.
 Hearings should always be held in executive session.